Trustless/Wallet/README.md

-# Ξthereum Wallet Ðapp
+# Trustless Token Wallet Dapp

-The Ξthereum wallet.
+An Ξthereum wallet modified to become a human usable token management information system.

 **NOTE** The wallet is not yet official released, can contain severe bugs!